ds300/bedit/README.md

 const nextState = edit(state, (draft) => {
   // `draft` is a regular JS object, not a Proxy.
-  // You can edit it safely
-  draft.filter = 'completed'
+  // You can edit it at the top level. draft.filter = 'completed'

   // TypeScript will prevent you from making deep edits.